-Free standing pipes and dip containers are located around the site along the main pathways.
+Free standing pipes are located around the site along the main pathways.
 These taps are fed from a metered water supply, and should be used sparingly.
-The use of hosepipes is discouraged but if they are used, they must not be left running when unattended.
+As a hosepipe can use in excess of 200 gallons an hour, their use is discouraged, and they must not be left running when unattended.
 The use of sprinklers is not allowed.

-The water to these taps is turned off during the winter months, generally November to March, to avoid damage to the supply pipes from freezing.
+The water to these taps is turned off during the winter months, generally from December to March, dependent on weather conditions, to avoid damage to the supply pipes from freezing.